goskulasowmya30/pdsnd_github/README.md

 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

 ## Project
-this project is regarding bikeshare in US
+this project is regarding bikeshare in US for city Chicago, Washington, Newyork

+## comments
+Improve comments